stephenwright/cblink/README.md

  * on - turn on the LED
  * off - turn off the LED
+ * blink|start - begin blinking the LED
+ * stop - stop blinking

- * button - turn on the LED, and wait for button press, which turns off the LED
+pressing the button will turn on the LED